Kintyre/ksconf/docs/source/cmd_combine.rst

         When these layers are combined, the top level folder is modified to remove the trailing ``.d``, and all content from the enable layers is combined within that folder.
         The layer-name portion of the path is discarded in the final combined path.
-        Content is combined baed on the assigned ranking of each layer, or directory sort order.
+        Content is combined based on the assigned ranking of each layer, or directory sort order.

     Disable (legacy)
         If you would prefer to stick with the previous behavior (no automatic detection of layers) and specify all *SOURCE* directories manually, then use this mode.